Blood Alcohol Content (BAC) Calculator

 2. Convert body weight to grams:

-4. Account for alcohol metabolized over time: The body typically metabolizes alcohol at a rate of 0.015% per hour.
+4. Account for alcohol metabolized over time: The body eliminates alcohol at 0.015% per hour over 2 hours.

 5. Calculate the final estimated BAC: